 Emergency Room and Lab

-Kossuth Regional Health Center will begin construction on the emergency department and lab in July 2012.
-Renovations will create a more private and user-friendly space for patients and staff, plus upgrade equipment used in the ER.
+The emergency rooms and lab underwent a complete renovation in 2012-2013.
+The improvements created a more private and user-friendly space for patients and staff, plus upgraded equipment used in the ER.

 Dialysis Expansion and Relocation